harness/developer-hub/docs/infra-as-code-management/workspaces/create-workspace.md

 A workspace is a named environment that stores Terraform configurations, variables, states, and other resources necessary to manage infrastructure.
 Each workspace is mapped to a single state.

 Users can assign Terraform configuration with multiple workspaces to enforce the same desired configuration.
 Each workspace creates a different state from the configuration and independent lifecycle.
-For example, users can have a Terraform configuration to set up a Kubernetes cluster and use it with different workspaces, resulting in different clusters.
+For example, you can have a single configuration of a Kubernetes cluster and can create multiple workspaces out of it, which leads to different clusters.
 The configuration is unique to each workspace and can be managed through Environment/Terraform variables.

 To create a new workspace, follow these steps: